 Our Analysis and Test Results

 The Grivel G1 is best for general mountaineering applications and is suitable for early season backpacking or ski mountaineering, but is a little heavy.
 It has okay steep snow climbing ability for more difficult routes, but if you plan to climb steep snow and ice routes more regularly, we would recommend the Petzl Summit Evo or the Grivel Air Tech Evolution.

 The G1 earns a decent score in this metric.
 Our testers thought the G1's hot-forged pick bit into firm snow extremely well in addition to very good soft snow performance.
 We appreciated that the curved shaft self-arrested better than a straight shaft and, as a result, offered good performance in this metric.

 Steep Ice and Snow Climbing Performance

 The G1 was okay for steep snow and ice climbing performance and was slightly above average overall.
 The G1's pick isn't super aggressive (one reason it self-arrests so well) but was aggressive enough for moderate snow and ice routes.
-We thought the G1 climbed steep snow better than the Black Diamond Raven but not as well as the Petzl Summit or Grivel Air Tech Evolution.

 Use As Improvised Anchor